Summary: D-Ns role in Food Waste (2025 Jul)

 While not solely responsible for environmental sustainability initiatives, Dietitians-Nutritionists have a strong influence over food services, and food in the institutions is a strong driver of environmental impacts.
 Dietitians-Nutritionists should be at the table, collaborating with relevant colleagues to support this effort.

-– Practical Tips for using food wisely:
+– Practical Tips for Using Food Wisely:

-• First in First out – store & use food correctly from the pantry, freezer, and fridge
+• First in, First out – store & use food correctly from the pantry, freezer, and fridge

-• Plan your meals, involve the whole family and make a shopping list together
+• Plan your meals, involve the whole family, and make a shopping list together

 Resources in the ICDA SFS Toolkit: